Top Schools for Communications

 There are more than 100 communication schools, but only a select few can be considered as one of the top schools for communication.
 International students can select the best schools for communication based on the student to faculty ratio, quality of programs, diversity of fields, internship opportunities and experience.
 Each school has specific and unique aspects that make the school rise above the rest.

-With more than 100 schools for communication, it may be difficult to narrow which school is best for you.
+With more than 100 schools for communication, it may be difficult to narrow down the schools that are best for you.
 The most important thing to keep in mind when looking for a school is the concentration of communications you would like to pursue.
 International students who choose to study in the US will most likely be required to choose a focus within communication.
 Usually the concentrations include print/online journalism, broadcast journalism, public relations, advertising and telecommunications.
 International students should choose the school that has the most specialized programs within their choice of focus.
 For example, print journalism students may want to look at Ohio University for its well-esteemed publications.
 Broadcast journalism students may want to explore Ohio and Illinois Centers for Broadcasting for its hands-on training, and public relations and advertising students may want to research Boston University for its noteworthy marketing programs.

 Other factors to keep in mind are the size of the school, whether it is public or private, where it is located, what types of programs it offers and what makes it stand out when compared to the other top schools for communication.